Andrés Manuel López Obrador: Peña Nieto vote-buying controversy

-Creation of new political party, MORENA
+Creation of Morena (2012–2014)

 Following the 2012 presidential election loss, López Obrador told a rally in Mexico City's Zócalo on 9 September 2012 that he would withdraw from the Democratic Revolution Party "on the best of terms".
-He said he was working on founding a new party from the Movement for National Regeneration ("Movimiento de Regeneración Nacional" in Spanish), or MORENA, for its acronym in Spanish.
-A couple of days after his departure from the PRD, federal deputy Ricardo Monreal stated it was a "divorce for convenience," and that López Obrador did the most responsible thing to avoid polarization of the country.
-According to polls and surveys, in 2012 most of the Mexican public had a negative view of the establishment of MORENA as a political party.
-On 7 January 2014, Martí Batres, president of MORENA, presented the documentation to the INE to be acknowledged political party.
+He said he was working on founding a new party from the National Regeneration Movement ("Movimiento de Regeneración Nacional" in Spanish), or Morena, for its acronym in Spanish.
+A couple of days after his departure from the PRD, federal deputy Ricardo Monreal stated it was a "divorce for convenience", and that López Obrador did the most responsible thing to avoid polarization of the country.
+According to polls and surveys, in 2012 most of the Mexican public had a negative view of the establishment of Morena as a political party.
+On 7 January 2014, Martí Batres, president of Morena, presented the documentation to the INE to be acknowledged political party.

 In 2014, López Obrador revealed why he left the PRD, stating, "I left the PRD because the leaders of that party betrayed the people, they went with Peña Nieto and approved the Pact for Mexico, which is nothing more than a Pact against Mexico.
-I can not be in a party where tax increases were approved and it was approved that they will increase the price of gasoline every month.
+I can not be in a party where tax increases were approved, and it was approved that they would increase the price of gasoline every month.
 Gasoline in Mexico costs more than in the United States, the salary in Mexico is the lowest in the entire North American continent, and instead of asking for wage increases, the PRD rose to the podium to ask for an increase in the price of gasoline, it's an embarrassment."
 After Cuauhtémoc Cárdenas criticized him for forming his political party, on 7 July 2014, López Obrador posted on social media that, "PRD leaders and most of its legislators voted for the fiscal reforms [raising taxes and gas prices] and with their collaboration they paved the way for privatization of the oil industry."
-On 10 July 2014, the INE approved MORENA as an official political party to receive federal funds and participate in the 2015 legislative elections.
+On 10 July 2014, the INE approved Morena as an official political party to receive federal funds and participate in the 2015 legislative elections.

-Presidential campaign 2018
+2018 presidential election

 López Obrador participated again in the 2018 presidential election, his third presidential run.
-In the election, he represented MORENA, the left-wing Labor Party (PT), and the socially conservative right-wing Social Encounter Party (PES) under the coalition Juntos Haremos Historia.
+In the election, he represented Morena, the left-wing Labor Party (PT), and the socially conservative right-wing Social Encounter Party (PES) under the coalition Juntos Haremos Historia.
 Pre-election polls indicated he had a double-digit lead over candidates Ricardo Anaya, José Antonio Meade, and Jaime Rodríguez Calderón.

 In 2018, the Mexican publication Aristegui Noticias criticized Vicente Fox for what it characterized as "extreme" verbal insults on Twitter towards López Obrador's crackdown on institutional corruption.